flatcar/Flatcar/draft.md

 ## Open design questions

+> **Founding term note:** For the founding term only, seats (5, no seat types),
+> terms (1 year), candidate/voter eligibility, and voting method (ranked-choice) are
+> already fixed — see the "Founding term" section of `steering-committee.md`.
+The
+> founding Steering Committee's founding mandate is to answer the open questions below
+> for the second term onward.

 The project still needs to decide the following:

 - How many total seats there should be: X